symbol/symbol-docs/source/concepts/fees.rst

 .. note:: It is not guaranteed that the transaction will get confirmed if the multiplier used is to low.
 To have better chances, the sender of the transaction could opt to use any value between medianNetworkFeeMultiplier and highestFeeMultiplier instead.

-To determine an :doc:`aggregate bonded transaction <aggregate-transaction>` size, it is required to know beforehand the number of participant accounts that will need to cosign the transaction.
+To determine an :doc:`aggregate bonded transaction <aggregate-transaction>` size, it is required to know beforehand the number of participant accounts that will need to :term:`cosign <Cosign>` the transaction.

 .. example-code::